 The bone marrow, peripheral blood or umbilical cord blood transplant

-• The bone marrow of the patient (which produces the malign cells), is destroyed by administering a high dosage of medication and radiotherapy, and replacing it with a healthy bone marrow.
+A hematopoietic transplant is another form of treatment which can be used in certain cases.
+The bone marrow of the patient (which produces the malign cells), is destroyed by administering a high dosage of medication and radiotherapy, and replacing it with a healthy bone marrow.
 The latter option can be carried out using a donor (allogeneic transplant) or the patient themselves (autologous transplant).

-• Although hematopoietic transplants were traditionally carried out using hematopoietic stem cells from the bone marrow (bone marrow transplant), nowadays they are usually performed with the stem cells from the venous blood.
+Although hematopoietic transplants were traditionally carried out using hematopoietic stem cells from the bone marrow (bone marrow transplant), nowadays they are usually performed with the stem cells from the venous blood.
 This is made possible after stimulating the passage of hematopoietic stem cells from the bone marrow.
 Another possible source is from the umbilical cord blood (which is rich in hematopoietic stem cells and obtained in the moment of delivery).

 Read online the "Guide about the bone marrow, peripheral blood and umbilical cord blood transplant" (in Spanish)

 What diseases might require a transplant from an unrelated donor?

 The bone marrow transplant is one of the selected treatments in many different leukaemia cases but leukaemia is not the only disease which can be cured through this process.
 With this document we want to inform you of the range of diseases that can be cured thanks to an allogeneic bone marrow transplant (using a donor, which could be a family member or a stranger) (1).

 The acute leukaemias (acute lymphoblastic leukaemia – ALL and acute myeloid leukaemia) make up the majority of cases for the Bone Marrow Donor's Registry (REDMO) in the search for non-related donors.
 For example, in 2012, both of these leukaemias made up more than 45% of the searches initiated by REDMO (2).